mkrd/PathDict/README.md

 }
 ```

-Lets print the music interests of each user:
+Lets print the music interests of each user using normal dicts:

 ```python
 for user_name in db: